kingqwerty6259/Subaru-WRX-STI-3D-Model/README.md

 ![image](https://github.com/user-attachments/assets/f48072fb-eeb9-46d4-ae0f-ca845bc4aa74)

-This repository contains a 3D model of a Subaru WRX STI created in Blender 4.0.
+This repository contains a 3D model of a Subaru WRX STI created in Blender.
 The model includes the car body and wheels, organized in a hierarchical structure for easy manipulation.

 ## Files and Structure